Network security measures

 The next concern is to detect intrusions into a network using Intrusion detection systems (IDSs).
 These devices are passive.
 They watch network traffic go by and log suspicious traffic.
 An IDS could be on the network or the end device.
 Depending on where it is, it is called a network-based IDS (NIDS) or host-based IDS (HIDS).

 A NIDS is usually connected to a tap or span port of a switch.
 This means that traffic is passed on to its destination without interference, and a copy goes to the span port of the NIDS for analysis.
-If it is a HIDS, it resides on the laptop, tablet, server, etc. Most HIDS do not analyse live traffic, but instead analyse traffic logs after the fact.
+If it is a HIDS, it resides on the laptop, tablet, server, etc. Most HIDS do not analyze live traffic, but instead analyze traffic logs after the fact.

 At some point, the manufacturers took these devices to the next level.
 If they can detect an attack, why not just trash suspicious frames or packets at the device instead of just reporting on it.
 This is how Intrusion prevention systems (IPS) came about.
 IPSs can also be network-based (NIPS) or host-based (HIPS).